jankjr/janson/README.md

 As you can see, using this feature you can add an additional control over how objects are serialized.

-Keep in mind that janson will deserialize numbers to best fit, which means that numbers are deserialized to `BigDecimal` types.
-This might not always be the intended behavior, therefore it is possible to specify the type of the values that ValueTypes are serialized from by setting the `from` class.
+Keep in mind that janson will deserialize numbers to best fit, which means that numbers are deserialized to `BigDecimal` types and maps are serialized to `HashMap`s.
+This might not always be the intended behavior, therefore it is possible to specify the type of the values that ValueTypes are serialized from by setting the `from` parameter of the `ValueType`.

 ```java
 @ValueType(value = SomeFromFloatValueDeserializer.class, from = Float.class)
 ...
 ```

+As you can see, you can actually perform some very interesting mapping between json and java classes using this feature.

 ### Enums

 Enums are a useful feature in Java, and janson will happily map json strings directly to Enum instances.

-The default behavior will map enums directly by name.
+The default behavior will map enums directly by name using the built in `valueOf` method on Enums.
 This means that an enum definition:

 ```java
 public enum AnimalType {